MiguelAHG/agricultural-disaster-risk-app/README.md

 - View a summary of disaster risk data on a chosen barangay.
 - Generate custom interactive univariate or bivariate charts.

-In order to view the app, visit the following link:
+In order to view the app, visit the following link.
+(The app is better used on desktop, not mobile.)

 https://share.streamlit.io/miguelahg/agricultural-disaster-risk-app/main/app_main.py